diegochagas/videos/README.md

 # Videos

-Web app that can made researchs for whatever video that you want from Youtube, based on the course [Modern React with Redux [2019 Update]](https://www.udemy.com/react-redux/) available on Udemy created by [Stephen Grider](https://github.com/StephenGrider).
+Web app that can made researchs for whatever video that you want from Youtube, based on the course [Modern React with Redux [2019 Update]](https://www.udemy.com/react-redux/) available on Udemy created by [Stephen Grider](https://www.udemy.com/react-redux/).

-## Technology used
+## Used technologies

 - React
 - Youtube API